 After two years and after making several payments in installments, the promoter became insolvent and therefore became bankrupt.
 Darren and Mary are aware that they will not be able to recover their money from the promoter, therefore, they seek legal advice to see if they could recover their deposit by other means.

-Many clients as Darren and Mary have still the chance to recover their money.
+Many clients such as Darren and Mary have still the chance to recover their money.

 Before the last legal modification of January 1, 2016.
-The spanish law of 57/1968, of July 27, said that developers or builders who promote housing that are not officially protected, intended for home or permanent family residence or in season they must guarantee the amounts paid on account by the clients plus the 6% annual interest through a registered insurer or a bank guarantee issued by a bank entity, furthermore, the money must be in a special bank account from which the bank will demand the guarantee under its responsibility.
+The Spanish law of 57/1968, of July 27, said that developers or builders who promote housing that are not officially protected, intended for home or permanent family residence, or in the season must guarantee the amounts paid on account by the clients plus the 6% annual interest through a registered insurer or a bank guarantee issued by a bank entity, furthermore, the money must be in a special bank account from which the bank will demand the guarantee under its responsibility.